 Receiving your Aligners

-Upon receiving your impressions, the boxed company will create a set of aligners and then mail them to you.
+Upon receiving your impressions, the boxed company like candid co will create a set of aligners and then mail them to you.
 You will receive new ones periodically throughout your treatment period.
 Several issues may arise with your new aligners, namely a poor fit.
 When this happens, you may have to spend hours on the phone with a customer service agent trying to sort the matter out.
 Suddenly, your at-home solution is not so convenient.
 Errors at the dental laboratory or hiccups in the shipping schedule can sometimes cause delays.
 This can significantly draw out your overall treatment time.

 Skipping the consultation can result in other negative consequences, including: